Polling and Messaging Data

 - Increase in hopefulness about finding a cure for ALS within a few years.

 - ALS can strike anyone at any time.
 Over 90% of ALS patients have no family history with the disease.
-Your support is needed to stop this disease that affects men and women of every age, race, and ethnicity.
+Your support is needed to stop this disease that affects every age, gender, race and ethnicity.

 - An estimated 1 in 15 adults alive today – 135 million people – will be diagnosed with a neurological disease.
-By producing a cure for ALS, we’ll help eliminate dozens of other diseases such as Parkinson’s, Alzheimer’s, and Huntington’s.
+By producing a cure for ALS, we’ll help eliminate dozens of other diseases such as Parkinson’s disease, Alzheimer’s disease, multiple sclerosis, Huntington’s disease and many more.

 Driving this message to the broader world beyond the ALS community is next up on our list.
 Soon we will be coming to you across all media to ensure that everyone understands that if ALS can affect anyone, defeating it takes everyone.
 Everyone.